wp-plugins/custom-content-type-manager/readme.txt

 If you are eager to see one of these features implemented in a future release, please share your feedback!

+* Internationalize the Post/Media browser.
+* Fix the limit on 7 records per page.
+CSS is whacky in the thickbox (?)
 * Improve UI (there are some monstrous forms in there... sorry!)
 * Add support for more custom field types: dates, times, months, radio buttons, states, countries.
 * Add "is required" checkbox and validation of custom fields.